cienai/cien-data-api-documentation/docs/naming-conventions.md

 This page summarizes common naming patterns and special fields used across Cien datasets.

+> TODO: Paste content from the PDF here.
+The sections below match the expected structure to simplify copy/paste.

 ## Prefixes

 Document field prefixes (crm_, erp_, trueai_, _sys_) and what they imply.